cablelabs/micronets-mso-portal-stub/README.md

 ## Registration Token
 The mso-portal needs to manage the device registration process from the time the device has been selected for onboarding until the required certs have been returned to the registration server (and passed thru to the device).
 I renamed the "user token" to "registration token" as it is created before the user is known, and is used to manage a registration context (session information).
 The registration context is needed to associate the token with the selected device, the subscriber, and the certificate request.

+**NOTE:** This stub server uses a short random alpha string for the registration token.
+The actual mso-portal will use a JWT token.

 ## Public REST Interface

-### Get Registration Token:
+### Request Registration Token:
-Method: GET
+Method: POST

-The deviceID is provided in the URL.
-A random token is generated (and returned).
+The deviceID and clientID are provided in the POST body as JSON data.
+An authorization token is generated (and returned).
 The token is used internally to identify a registration context.
-The deviceID is stored in the registration context.
+The deviceID and clientID are stored in the registration context.

-#### url: `/portal/registration-token/<deviceID>`
+#### url: `/portal/registration-token`

-- deviceID:  Unique identifier for the device.
-TBD how the deviceID is initially created, for our testing we use a sha256 of the device's public key.
+Header Fields:

+    Content-Type: "application/json"

+POST data:

+    {
+      "clientID": "<clientID>", // Unique identifier for the registration server.
+      "deviceID": "<deviceID>", // Unique identifier for the device.
+    }

 #### response: